explosion/wasabi/README.md

 ### Are you going to add more features?

-Yes, there's still a bunch of helpers and features to port over – for example, [Thinc](https://github.com/explosion/thinc)'s custom traceback printer.
-I'd also love to add a nice training results table utility, since this is something that we use a lot.
+Yes, there's still a few of helpers and features to port over.
 However, the new features will be heavily biased by what we (think we) need.
 I always appreciate pull requests to improve the existing functionality – but I want to keep this library as simple, lightweight and specific as possible.

 ### Can I use this for my projects?